JGuyton501/unicorn-stats-app/backend/README.md

 ### How do we start this up?
 1. Go to your terminal in the project folder and use `npm install` command to make sure the npm resources are installed.
 2. Set up `.env` variables (DATABASE_URL) following the correct format `DATABASE_URL=postgres://{db_username}:{db_password}@{host}:{port}/{db_name}`
+3. Run the server using `npm run dev-start`

 **API Endpoints:**
 - GET - `/api/addresscount`